Skip to main content

 note

-Directory stats only stores single directory usage, to get a recursive sum, you'll need to use juicefs info -r, this could be a costly operation for large directories, if you need to frequently get the total stats for particular directories, consider setting an empty quota on such directories, to achieve recursive stats this way.
+Directory statistics only track usage for individual directories.
+To get a recursive sum, use juicefs info -r.
+This could be a costly operation for large directories.
+If you need to frequently get the total statistics for particular directories, consider setting an empty quota for such directories to achieve recursive statistics.

-Different from Community Edition, JuiceFS Enterprise Edition already put a recursive sum on directory stats, you can directly view the total usage by running ls -lh.
+Unlike the Community Edition, JuiceFS Enterprise Edition provides a recursive sum in directory statistics.
+You can directly view the total usage by running ls -lh.

-Directory stats is calculated asynchronously, and can potentially produce inaccurate results when clients run into problems, juicefs info, juicefs summary and juicefs quota all provide a --strict option to run in strict mode, which bypasses directory stats, as opposed to the default fast mode.
+Directory statistics are calculated asynchronously and can potentially produce inaccurate results when clients run into problems. juicefs info, juicefs summary, and juicefs quota all provide a --strict option to run in strict mode.
+This bypasses directory statistics, unlike the default fast mode.

-When strict mode and fast mode produces different results, use juicefs fsck to fix things up:
+When strict mode and fast mode produce different results, use juicefs fsck to diagnose:

 $ juicefs info -r /jfs/d